Hordeking/spacenav-plus/README.md

     sudo ~/test/bin/spacenavd -d -v
     ./examples/cube/cube

+You can run the spacenavd daemon automatically on boot.
+Just run `spacenavd/setup_init`, it will create and load `/Library/LaunchDaemons/de.xythobuz.spacenavd.plist` from `spacenavd/launchctl_script`.

 ## Getting it to work

 None of the programs I use regularly supports building with the spnav library on the Mac out of the box.
 To start, I’ve hacked support for the spnav library without using X11 into FreeCAD, which already supports spnav on Linux.
 The patches are in this repository, called `0001-Initialize-spacenavd-without-X11-if-not-available.patch` and `0002-Added-Thread-polling-for-Spaceball-events-generating.patch` in the `patches/FreeCAD` directory.
 They can be applied cleanly on top of [FreeCAD](https://github.com/FreeCAD/FreeCAD) commit [bfaa8799edba35ae1609edb6205aaeacf37b73ff](https://github.com/FreeCAD/FreeCAD/commit/bfaa8799edba35ae1609edb6205aaeacf37b73ff).